Barbörukapella - the Chapel of St. Barbara in Kapelluhraun in SW-Iceland

 The volcanic eruption in Geldingadalir in 2021

-Now the Reykjanesskagi peninsula has become alive again, after having been dormant for many centuries, so we who live here in the southwest corner of Iceland, have started worrying that a volcano might erupt too close to home.
+Now the Reykjanes peninsula has come alive again after being dormant for many centuries, so we who live here in the southwest corner of Iceland have started worrying that a volcano might erupt too close to home.

 Barbörukapella - the Chapel of St. Barbara in Kapelluhraun in SW-Iceland

-The volcanic eruption in 2021 on the Reykjanesskagi peninsula
+The volcanic eruption in 2021 on the Reykjanes peninsula

-I have written 2 travel-blogs about this latest volcanic eruption on the Reykjanesskagi peninsula:
+I have written two travel blogs about this latest volcanic eruption on the Reykjanes peninsula:

 The Volcanic Eruption in Mt.
 Fagradalsfjall and Geldingadalir in SW-Iceland